In Memoriam: Edward Effros

 It is with great regret that the Mathematics Department must note the passing, at age 84, of our colleague Professor Emeritus and Distinguished Research Professor Edward Effros on December 21, 2019.

-Below is a tribute written by his friend and colleague, Professor Dimitri Shlyakhtenko:
+Below is a tribute written by his colleagues and friends Sorin Popa and Dima Shlyakhtenko:

 Edward Effros (Dec.
 10, 1935 – Dec.
 21, 2019) was a professor at the UCLA Department of Mathematics and a world renowned mathematician.
 He is known for his pioneering work in functional analysis with his research touching many mathematical subjects, including C*-algebra theory and operator algebras, descriptive set theory, Banach space theory, and quantum information.